wildcardcorp/castle.documentation/manage/deploying/front-end/nginx.rst

 Some assumptions below:

+## EXPLAIN BELOW BETTER< THIS IS NOT ALWASY THE CASE< TELL ALSO ANOUT LETSENCRYPT

 * you have placed your SSL certificate files ``yoursite.com.crt`` and ``yoursite.com.key`` in the ``/etc/ssl/localcerts/`` directory

+## LINE BELOW IS TP COMPLICATED< EXPLAIN THAT BETTER WITH TWO EXAMPLES

 * you have set up a standalone Plone instance that is listening on port 8080 (as opposed to a multi-ZEO client install that would be listening on multiple ports and would require load balancing)